Republic of Lakotah proposal: Proposed governmental structure

+On January 1, 2008, the republic announced that it would begin to file the liens on all U.S. government-held lands within their claimed borders; however, the first round of liens, in an unnamed county in South Dakota, were rejected.
+In July 2008, Means announced that the Republic of Lakotah would be creating an all-Lakota "grand jury" to investigate corruption by U.S. government officials on the seven reservations in the republic's claimed territory.
+In early 2008, Means stated that he intended to treat the result of the upcoming 2008 Pine Ridge Reservation presidential election, in which he was a candidate, as a "plebiscite/referendum" on Lakota independence.
+He lost that election 1,918 to 2,277.

 Legal basis for independence

 Supporters of Lakotah argue that their assertion of sovereignty is entirely legal under "natural, international and United States law".
 The group emphasizes that the Republic's establishment comes from a withdrawal from the United States, not a secession.
 They claim the right to withdraw, on behalf of the Lakota people, from the Treaties of Fort Laramie as a consequence of the Vienna Convention on the Law of Treaties and the Declaration on the Rights of Indigenous Peoples.
 Members argue that the decision in the case of Lone Wolf v.
 Hitchcock, 187 U.S. 553 (1903) shows that the United States Government does not adequately protect Indian rights.
 Means cited the Enabling Act of 1889, that contained clauses protecting Indian sovereignty on the lands comprising the states where the Lakota historically reside and have been ignored.